eclipse/mosaic.website/content/docs/develop_applications/event_scheduler.md

     weight: 4
 ---

-The different modules of the [Eclipse MOSAIC Application Simulator](/docs/simulators/application_simulator/#eclipse-mosaic-application-simulator) communicate over events that are triggered at a specific simulation time.
+The different modules of the [Application Simulator]({{< ref "/docs/simulators/application_simulator#eclipse-mosaic-application-simulator" >}}) communicate over events that are triggered at a specific simulation time.
 The following classes and interfaces model theses events.

 ### Event
 The class `Event` contains the information that is necessary to process an event.
 An event describes when it should be processed and which information is processed.
 Moreover an event has an assigned priority.